 Almost everything (96%) is available to the public, locally and worldwide.
 Items in VTechWorks are very well indexed (including Google, Google Scholar, Microsoft Academic, and many others), but you can also search and browse full-text within the repository.
 Most studies show that publicly available scholarly articles have a citation advantage compared to articles only available behind a publisher's paywall.
 VTechWorks is a great way to make your scholarship available globally.

 Virginia Tech Libraries launched VTechWorks in 2011.
 It runs on the widely-used DSpace platform and is managed by the Libraries in order to steward the intellectual output of the university in its land-grant mission to serve the Commonwealth of Virginia, the nation, and the world community through the discovery and dissemination of new knowledge.

-Read more about VTechWorks at Open@VT blog.
+Read a VT News article, VTechWorks provides global access to Virginia Tech scholarship, and read more about VTechWorks at Open@VT blog.

 Let us know if we can address any concerns.

 Preserved for the long term

 The University Libraries commits to keeping the materials in VTechWorks for the long term, just as it keeps books and journals that are decades or even centuries old.
 Depositing your scholarly work here ensures that future scholars will be able to access it.